MinBZK/ai-validation/docs/adrs/0017-laptop-security.md

 ## Risks

 - We could have a big security breach if people leave their laptops unlocked and unmanaged.
-- People could become less healthy by eating many ccokies.
+- People could become less healthy by eating many cookies.